impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 # shellcheck disable=SC2016
 ```

 I haven't seen code like this before, so I Google "shellcheck disable".
-[The first result](https://web.archive.org/web/20220626113148/https://www.bashsupport.com/manual/editor/shellcheck/) refers to a program called ShellCheck.
-I Google "what is ShellCheck", and [the first result](https://web.archive.org/web/20220915000849/https://www.shellcheck.net/) of *this* search describes it as "ShellCheck is an open source static analysis tool that automatically finds bugs in your shell scripts."
-Back to the line of code, it appears that `shellcheck disable=SC2016` disables [rule number 2016](https://www.shellcheck.net/wiki/SC2016):
+[The first result](https://web.archive.org/web/20220626113148/https://www.bashsupport.com/manual/editor/shellcheck/){:target="_blank" rel="noopener"} refers to a program called ShellCheck.
+I Google "what is ShellCheck", and [the first result](https://web.archive.org/web/20220915000849/https://www.shellcheck.net/){:target="_blank" rel="noopener"} of *this* search describes it as "ShellCheck is an open source static analysis tool that automatically finds bugs in your shell scripts."
+Back to the line of code, it appears that `shellcheck disable=SC2016` disables [rule number 2016](https://www.shellcheck.net/wiki/SC2016){:target="_blank" rel="noopener"}:

 > Expressions don't expand in single quotes, use double quotes for that.
 >